Geography of Ontario: Southern Ontario

 Almost all of southern Ontario either falls in the Köppen climate classification Dfb or Dfa, found in Windsor and over a large part of Southwestern Ontario, and further to the east, in the city of Toronto and over most of the southern half of the Golden Horseshoe wrapping around the west end of Lake Ontario, which encompasses the Niagara Region.
 Some cities straddle the zone boundary, such as London, the upper part of Hamilton, and Cornwall in Southeastern Ontario.
 Other cities fit into the Dfb schema, including Kitchener, Barrie, Kingston and Ottawa.
 The region has warm, humid summers and cold, usually moist winters.
 Extreme heat and cold usually occur for short periods.
 It is considered a temperate climate when compared with the remainder of continental Canada.
 In the fall and winter, temperatures are moderated by the delayed cooling of the Great Lakes; this effect is reversed in spring and summer when afternoon warming is tempered.
 The lakes' moderating effects allow for a longer growing season than areas at similar latitudes in the continent's interior; some areas exceed 200 frost-free days and have an annual mean temperature of 10 °C (50 °F).
 Both spring and fall generally consist of mild days and cool nights but are prone to drastic temperature changes over a short timespan.
 Annual precipitation ranges from 75 to 110 cm (30–43 in) and is well distributed throughout the year with a usual summer peak.
 Upland areas in this region have cooler conditions, examples would be Mount Forest and Bancroft, generally more precipitation (especially snowfall), putting them firmly into the Dfb climate scheme.
-Most of Southern Ontario lies in the lee of the Great Lakes, producing abundant snow in some areas: (London, Goderich and Barrie, for example) receive an average of over 2 m (80") annually, while some other areas are not in the direct line of snowbelt activity can receive on average less 1 m (40") of snow per year, such as in Chatham and Brantford.
+Most of Southern Ontario lies in the lee of the Great Lakes, producing abundant snow in some areas: (London, Goderich and Barrie, for example) receive an average of over 202 cm annually, while some other areas are not in the direct line of snowbelt activity can receive on average less 101 cm of snow per year, such as in Chatham and Brantford.